A5 road (Zimbabwe): River bridges

-The A5Highway passes across a few major river along its route.
+The A5Highway passes across a few major rivers along its route.

 Challenges

-Waypoint vendours and touts
+Waypoint vendors and touts

-The rate of unemployment in Zimbabwe is so high and the so-called self-help projects have multiplied, some of the a nuisense to motorists.
+The rate of unemployment in Zimbabwe is so high and the so-called self-help projects have multiplied, some of them a nuisance to motorists.

 It is not only in the capital that touts are a problem.
-Waypoints are massed with ventours and pirate taxies touts who swarm any vehicle that stops by.
+Waypoints are massed with vendors and pirate taxies touts who swarm any vehicle that stops by.
 They however are usually harmless but visitors might not be comfortable with them.

 Motorists are advised to stop and park at designated parking places.

 Illegal gold panners

-The road is now under threat from mining activities because in some sections of the road illegal gold panning is so bad that the Environmental Management Agency (EMA) has engaged other the Ministries of Mines and Mining Development and the Ministry of Home Affairs to assist in bringing sanity to the illegal mining operations along the highway, especially in the Kwekwe District.
-The area between Munyati River has seen the weath of illegal miners and EMA fears the highway might be affected.
+The road is now under threat from mining activities because in some sections of the road illegal gold panning is so bad that the Environmental Management Agency (EMA) has engaged the Ministries of Mines and Mining Development and the Ministry of Home Affairs to assist in bringing sanity to the illegal mining operations along the highway, especially in the Kwekwe District.
+The area between Munyati River has seen the wrath of illegal miners and EMA fears the highway might be affected.
 The A5 Highway had its shoulders widened recently, an investment worth $206 million.

 These illegal gold panners have been seen to operate from just one metre from the road shoulders yet mining laws allow mining activities to take place at least 25 metres from the shoulders of the road.
-Wide road shoulders might deter the illegal miners from coming to close to the highway from under ground.
+Wide road shoulders might deter the illegal miners from coming to close to the highway from underground.
 In recent years right in the city of Kwekwe illegal gold miners dug and emerged from underneath a classroom at Globe and Phoenix Primary School.